kokuwaio/micronaut-logging/README.md

 * configure mdc on refresh event
 * read **serviceName** and **serviceVersion** from yaml
 * support auto select appender with custom `logback.xml`
-* add maven site with jacoco / dependency updates for snapshot build